openfoodfacts/search-a-licious/docs/README.md

 * build powerful in app features thanks to a powerful API

 On a technical level, you can use:
-* [web components](./users/tutorial.md#building-a-search-interface) to quickly build your UI using any javascript framework, or plain HTML
+* [web components](./users/tutorial.md#building-a-search-interface) to quickly build your UI using any JavaScript framework, or plain HTML
 * sensible defaults to provide a good search experience
 * an easy to setup, [one stop, file configuration](./users/tutorial.md#create-a-configuration-file) to describe your content
-* a [ready to deploy docker compose file](./users/how-to-install.md) including all needed services
+* a [ready to deploy Docker Compose file](./users/how-to-install.md) including all needed services
-* a [one command initial data import](./users/tutorial.md#import-the-data) from a jsonl data export
+* a [one command initial data import](./users/tutorial.md#import-the-data) from a JSONL data export
 * [continuous update](./users/how-to-update-index.md) through a stream of events

-It leverage existing components:
+It leverages existing components:
 * [Elasticsearch](https://www.elastic.co/elasticsearch) for the search engine
 * [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components) (built thanks to [Lit framework](https://lit.dev/))
 * [Vega](https://vega.github.io/) for the charts